Staff

 Thu Do

-Thu hails from Vietnam and recently completed a successful MSc with the Rossjohn group at Monash.
-She started a PhD with Marios on Influenza B projects
+Thu completed a successful MSc with the Rossjohn group at Monash.
+She joined our group to undertake a PhD with Marios on Influenza B projects.

 Yee-Chen Liu

-Yee-Chen completed her DVM and MSc in Taiwan and has been working in Avian disease laboratories.
-She joined us to do a PhD with our team on vaccines and immunity to pandemic viral pathogens.
+Yee-Chen completed her DVM and MSc in Taiwan and has worked in Avian disease laboratories.
+She joined us to do a PhD with Adam on vaccines and immunity to Influenza B and Avian Influenza.

 Veronica Zoest

-Nicky completed her undergraduate BSc honours at the University of Auckland and has been working on studying Mycobacterial infections in NZ.
-She joined us in 2023 to do a PhD studying immunity to pandemic vaccines in a range of models.
+Nicky completed her undergraduate BSc honours at the University of Auckland and has studied Mycobacterial infections in NZ.
+She joined us in 2023 to do a PhD with Adam, studying immunity to pandemic vaccines in a range of models.

 Research Administrators